Mikadifo/Mikadifo/README.md

 I'm a passionate software developer, with more than 3 years of experience working on web development.

-I love exploring new ideas and learning new technologies and many other things.
+I love exploring new ideas and learning about new technologies and many other things.
 I'm also a neovim enthusiast.

 ## 🛠 Skills